 Open innovation allows companies to crowdsource solutions—often through a competition or prize—by calling on global innovators to put forward ideas to address a specific challenge.
 The winners, with the best and brightest ideas and business models, receive funding or other support to pilot and scale their solution.
 This approach also helps companies connect to regional and local NGOs and small- to medium-size enterprises with solutions adapted to the local context.

 As companies work toward their sustainability goals, many have recognized the critical role that public policy plays.
-No single organization has the power to shift a market, funding landscape, or economic factors, especially when it comes to complex sustainability issues that span geographies and markets.
+No single organization has the power to shift a market, funding landscape, or economic system, especially when it comes to complex sustainability issues that span geographies and markets.

-We’d argue that the sustainability unit—with its cross-company reach, supply chain insights, and understanding of the interplay between social impact and core business targets—is uniquely positioned to help companies achieve their commitments to address systemic inequality across supply chains, operations, human resources, and talent management.
+We’d argue that corporate sustainability teams—with their cross-company reach, supply chain insights, and understanding of the interplay between social impact and core business targets—are uniquely positioned to help companies achieve their commitments toward addressing systemic inequality across supply chains, operations, human resources, and talent management.

-Working Together to Advance Sustainability in 2021
+Working Together to Advance Sustainability in 2022

 Companies recognize the need for ambitious targets in many areas, including climate action, health and wellness, gender equality, water and sanitation, responsible consumption and production, poverty, and affordable and clean energy.
 As such, companies have set bold milestones to achieve sustainability goals by 2025 and 2030.
 This places enormous pressure on companies to make progress.
 But it can—and must—be done, even as the world grapples with COVID-19.